jordaneremieff/aiopaint/README.md

 # aiopaint

-Paint app using ASGI, websockets, and the HTMl5 Canvas API, work in progress
+Paint app using Starlette, websockets, and the HTM:5 Canvas API, work in progress

 ## todo